alexmorfesis/configure-ad/README.md

   <ol>
     <li>Access the Client-1 VM through a Remote Desktop connection.</li>
     <li>Verify network connectivity by initiating a ping operation from Client-1 to DC-1's private IP address.
 To achieve this, open a command-line interface, such as Command Prompt, and execute the command: `ping -t [private IP of DC-1]`.
 Initially, this command is expected to result in timeouts.</li>
     <li>Enable ICMPv4 Echo Request within the Windows Firewall settings on DC-1.
-(See pic below for details.)
+(See image below for details.)
 This action is essential to facilitate successful pinging between Client-1 and DC-1.
 Note the change in ping status.</li>
   </ol>
 <br />